Meat is survival food, fruit is optimal food

 The main issue with any ketogenic diet is that the energy production from fat is our backup-program under stressful conditions – starvation!

-Undoubtedly short-term periods of activated ketogenic metabolism, during fasting, are highly beneficial for regenerative processes.
-However humans have not evolved to run on the energy of fatty acids (ketogenic metabolism) long-term.
+Undoubtedly, short-term periods of activated ketogenic metabolism during fasting are highly beneficial for regenerative processes.
+However, humans have not evolved to run on the energy of fatty acids (ketogenic metabolism) long-term.
 Humans – as frugivores – are adapted to primarily run on simple sugars obtained from fruits, like all great apes and most primates!

 “On a truly traditional diet, says Draper, recalling his studies in the 1970s, Arctic people had plenty of protein but little carbohydrate, so they often relied on gluconeogenesis.
 Not only did they have bigger livers to handle the additional work but their urine volumes were also typically larger to get rid of the extra urea.”